-Lawmakers push for pandemic probe modeled on 9/11 Commission ‘to fully reckon with the lessons’
+'There’s more work to do’: Lawmakers push pandemic probe modeled on 9/11 Commission

 Many of the GOP-led probes “are taking away from our effort of fighting this outbreak,” said Fauci, estimating that his agency’s team of legislative staffers is “probably spending 40, 50 percent of their time” responding to requests about the virus’s origins and other questions that he said are not grounded in facts.
 “It is just an overwhelming burden, asking for information that’s driven by conspiracy.”

 The 81-year-old career official also has become a lightning rod ahead of this year’s elections.
-Republicans like Paul are fundraising off pledges to “fire Fauci,” while Democrats like Reps.
-Val Demings (Fla.), Julia Brownley (Calif.) and Raul Ruiz (D-Calif) are campaigning on promises to protect him.
+Republicans including Paul are fundraising off pledges to “fire Fauci,” while Democrats including Reps.
+Val Demings (Fla.), Julia Brownley (Calif.) and Raul Ruiz (Calif) are campaigning on promises to protect him.

 Hudak, the Brookings Institution expert, said the focus on Fauci was emblematic of an oversight process that had lost its way.